stephenmcd/cartridge/docs/settings.rst

 ``SHOP_HANDLER_PAYMENT``
 ------------------------

-Dotted package path and class name of the function that is called on submit of the payment checkout step.
+Dotted package path and class name of the function that is called upon submission of the payment checkout step.
 This is where integration with a payment gateway should be implemented.

 Default: ``'cartridge.shop.checkout.default_payment_handler'``